Simply put, spousal maintenance is when a partner provides ongoing financial support for their former partner.

 In determining whether spousal maintenance should be provided, the test to be applied is whether:

-- One partner (the applicant) is unable to adequately meet their own reasonable needs; and
+- One partner (the applicant) is unable to meet their own reasonable needs by reason of:

 - The other partner (the respondent) has the capacity to pay.

-In considering spousal support, and how much if any should be paid, the court will try to decide on what is most fair and equitable, based on the following information (for both partners):
+In considering spousal support, and how much if any should be paid, the court will try to decide on what is most reasonable, based on the following information (for both partners):

 - Your income, property, financial resources and debts;

-- Your ability to earn, and whether this has been affected by the marriage
+- Your ability to earn, and whether this has been affected by the relationship

 - What is considered to be a suitable standard of living; and your reasonable expenses